Diving team: Gas man

-A gas man, also called rack operator, is required when gas mixtures other than air are to be provided to the diver.
+A gas man, also called gas panel operator, or rack operator, is required when gas mixtures other than air are to be provided to the diver.
 This person controls the gas supply to the diver and may also handle communications as a direct assistant to the supervisor.
 The gas man may also be a diver, but the specific activity is not a diving post.

 Diving medical technician

 A diving medical technician is necessary where the diving operation is remote from hospital facilities, such as in offshore work.
 A diver medic or diving medical technician (DMT) is a member of a dive team who is trained in advanced first aid.
-A Diver Medic recognised by IMCA must be capable of administering First Aid and emergency treatment, and carrying out the directions of a doctor pending the arrival of more skilled medical aid, and therefore must be able to effectively communicate with a doctor who is not on site, and be familiar with diving procedures and compression chamber operation.
+A Diver Medic recognised by IMCA must be capable of administering first aid and emergency treatment, and carrying out the directions of a doctor pending the arrival of more skilled medical aid, and therefore must be able to effectively communicate with a doctor who is not on site, and be familiar with diving procedures and compression chamber operation.
 The Diver Medic must also be able to assist the diving supervisor with decompression procedures, provide advice as to when more specialised medical help should be requested, and must be fit to provide treatment in a hyperbaric chamber in an emergency, and must therefore hold a valid certificate of medical fitness to dive.
 The diver medic may also be a diver, but this is not a diving appointment.
 Training standards for Diver Medic are described in the IMCA Scheme for Recognition of Diver Medic Training.